keystonejs/keystone/docs/authentication.md

 This strategy requires two fields to exist on a given list:

-- `username: Text`
-- `password: Password`
+- An `identity` field that identifies the item being authenticatd (default: `email`)
+- A `secret` field that confirms the identity of the agent making the auth request (default: `password`)

-The values of these fields will then be checked against when verifying a user
+The values of these fields will then be checked against when verifying a user login:
-login:

 ```javascript
 const { Text, Password } = require('@keystonejs/fields');